kubestellar/kubestellar/docs/content/direct/contributor.md

 ---

-Make sure all pre-requisites are installed as described in [pre-reqs](pre-reqs.md).
+Make sure all prerequisite are installed as described in [pre-reqs](pre-reqs.md).

 ## Unit testing